Environmental Sciences Undergraduate Major (BS, HBS)

 - A specialization area

 In addition, each student completes a minimum of 3 credits of experiential learning as an internship, research, study abroad, or field course.
-The BS degree in Environmental Sciences provides excellent training for a variety of careers—including work with federal, state, and local agencies, industry, non-profits, and education—or for graduate school.
+The BS degree in Environmental Sciences provides excellent training for graduate school or a variety of careers, including work with federal, state, and local agencies, industry, non-profits, and educational institutions.
 Students can pursue the BS degree at the Corvallis campus, online through Ecampus, and at the OSU-Cascades campus.

 Contact Information